 In Perú we have the following levels of education:

 - Primary School: children aged 6-7 to 11-12

 - Secondary School or High School: adolescents aged 12 to 16-17

-Therefore, we would like having 8 more classes for offering education to children aged 3 to 17 years.
+Therefore, we would like having a full primary school and, in a future, one complete high school.
+So we could offer a full education to children and teenagers until 17 years old.
 In this way we could offer a big opportunity for changing their lives and the life of their families.

 We have all the plans for this new project, if you want to help us, please write to me and then I can explain more about it or answer all your questions.